gitnacho/docs/docs/ui/components/Chart/Axes/negative-values.md

 ## Getting Started

 By default the {% typedoc_link classes:LinearAxis %} supports the use of negative values.
-You can set the {% typedoc_link classes:LinearAxis,member:minimum%} minimum and/or the {% typedoc_link classes:LinearAxis,member:maximum%} to negative values.
+You can set the {% typedoc_link classes:LinearAxis,member:minimum %} minimum and/or the {% typedoc_link classes:LinearAxis,member:maximum %} to negative values.

-#### Example 1: Using Negative Values
+### Example 1: Using Negative Values

 <snippet id='negative-values'/>